instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

 ## Placement
 How and where `InstantBandit`, `Variant`, and `Default` are placed depends on a few factors, such as page lifecycle and loading performance.

-Apps using client-side rendering (CSR) have slightly different constraints than server-side rendered apps (SSR).
+Apps using client-side rendering (CSR) have slightly different considerations than server-side rendered apps (SSR).

 A few things should be considered when choosing where to place the `InstantBandit` component.